xchwarze/CCCPShell/README.md

 WARNING
 -----------
 This shell use atob an btob javascript functions.
-Read if you browser support it https://developer.mozilla.org/en-US/docs/Web/API/WindowBase64.atob
+Read if your browser support it https://developer.mozilla.org/en-US/docs/Web/API/WindowBase64.atob

 Images
 -----------